jwatowatson/RecurrentVivax/README.md

 * *gtools* (for calculations in log space)
 * *tictoc* (timing of runs)
 * *doParallel* (multicore computation)
+* *knitr* (create reproducible web-based markdown reports)

 ## Demo and fully reproducible output

+This section describes how to generate all the results presented in the paper.

 Please be aware that it takes a several days to regenerate the entire study from scratch.
 Some model runs are fairly computationally expensive (around 1-2 days using 6 cores on a desktop computer).
-We have thus made available intermediate RData, enabling results to be regenerated in a matter of minutes (see below).
+To facilitate exploration of end-results, we have made available intermediate .RData files.
+These allow end-results to be regenerated in a matter of minutes (see below).

-To regenerate results using intermediate RData (demo): download and put into directory RData/LargeFiles/ :
+To regenerate end-results using intermediate RData (demo): download and put into directory RData/LargeFiles/ :

 https://www.dropbox.com/sh/naslrxkyxqnvo0t/AADgAaLBta53Hc8_pX3AAzKha?dl=0

 These are all the output results that are too large to be added to a github repository.
-The computation time to create these files by setting *RUN_MODELS___* variables to TRUE totals about 2-4 days on a standard desktop computer.
+The computation time to create these files by setting *RUN_MODELS___* variables to TRUE in the various .Rmd files totals about 2-4 days on a standard desktop computer.

+The generate end-results, one can then navigate to the various RMarkdown scripts, set the working directory to the source file location (i.e. the location of *TimingModelStan.Rmd*, *Pooled_Analysis.Rmd* or *SimulationStudy.Rmd*) and, by setting all *RUN_MODELS___* variables to FALSE (default), run in approximately less than 10 minutes on a standard desktop computer.

-All RMarkdown scripts can then be run in less than 10 minutes on a standard desktop computer by setting all *RUN_MODELS___* variables to FALSE (default), The output of the RMarkdown scripts is as follows:
+The output of the RMarkdown scripts is as follows:

 * Plots of results and data as given in our paper
 * Text detailing the data structures and summary statistics
-* Model output when run with the *RUN_MODELS___* variables set to TRUE.

 To regenerate everything from scratch, including all intermediate files, set *RUN_MODELS___* variables to TRUE in all RMarkdown scripts, then run TimingModelStan.Rmd followed by the other RMarkdown scripts in no specific order.
-The output is as described above.
+The output is as described above plus model output.